jordymeow/ai-engine/readme.txt

 Languages: English.

 == Changelog ==

+= 2.1.4 (2023/12/31) =
+* Fix: Custom models (added via mwai_openai_models) weren't shown in the UI.
+* Fix: Remove a few PHP warnings.
+* Update: Enhanced the structure of the data in the Queries browser.
+* 🎉 Last release of 2023!
+Happy new year everyone, and see you in 2024 for a lot of fun with AI! 💫

 = 2.1.3 (2023/12/27) =
 * Add: Option to store the generated images automatically instead of using the temporary URLs created by the models.